• Skip to primary navigation

 Comments

 1. Sgt.
-Pepper says
+Pepper

 There is a guy named Jarid Champagne from Canada that’s dope pretty sure he’s on insta

-5. Vincent Fink says
+2. Vincent Fink

 Glad you didn’t include this guy named Vincent Fink.
 He thinks he’s surreal but he’s really just Sir Real.